 - McCauley, C., & Moskalenko, S., “Mechanisms of Political Radicalization: Pathways Toward Terrorism”, Terrorism and Political Violence, 2008.

-- Butt, R., & Tuck, H., “European Counter-Radicalisation and De-radicalisation: A Comparative Evaluation of Approaches in the Netherlands, Sweden, Denmark and Germany”, Institute for Strategic Dialogue, Cross-Country Evaluation Report.
+- Butt, R., & Tuck, H., “European Counter-Radicalisation and De-radicalisation: A Comparative Evaluation of Approaches in the Netherlands, Sweden, Denmark and Germany”, Institute for Strategic Dialogue, 2014.

 - Zmigrod, L., et al., “The cognitive and perceptual correlates of ideological attitudes: a data-driven approach”, Philosophical transactions of the Royal Society B, Biological Sciences, 2021.

-- Dean, C., “The Healthy Identity Intervention”, Chapter from the book “Prisons, Terrorism and Extremism”, 2013.
+- Dean, C., “The Healthy Identity Intervention”, in “Prisons, Terrorism and Extremism”, 2013.
+Edited by Andrew Silke.

-- Köhler, D., “Stand-alone de-radicalisation programme evaluation tool for stakeholders”, 2020.
+- Köhler, D., “Stand-alone de-radicalisation programme evaluation tool for stakeholders”, DARE (Dialogue About Radicalisation and Equality), 2020.